mathesong/relfeas/README.md

 #### Example 4

-**Summary:** A measurement outcome with high reliability but also high variance (e.g. PBR28 for translocator protein, TSPO) is less well suited for assessing small proportional changes within individuals than a measurement outcome with low variance, even if it has relatively low reliability (e.g. AZ10419369 for frontal cortex 5-HT<sub>1B</sub> receptors).
+**Summary:** A measurement outcome with high reliability but also high variance (e.g. PBR28 for translocator protein, TSPO) is less well suited for assessing small proportional changes within individuals than a measurement outcome with low variance, even if it has relatively low reliability (e.g. AZ10419369 for frontal cortex serotonin 1B receptors).
 However, larger proportional within-individual changes are more likely in the former due to the larger variance.

 ``` r
 tspo_hab_10es <- 10/42